Charlie Comben

-Charlie Comben is an Australian rules footballer who plays for North Melbourne Football Club in the Australian Football League (AFL).
+Charlie Comben (born 20 July 2001) is an Australian rules footballer who plays for North Melbourne Football Club in the Australian Football League (AFL).

 Early life

 Comben's junior football was hindered by a series of injuries.
 At age 15, Comben played only 8 games before breaking his wrist.
 On return later in the season, he broke his collarbone.
 At age 16, Comben broke his inner cheekbone in three places, requiring surgery to repair.
 This injury sidelined him for over half the season.
 In 2018, Comben fell awkwardly while playing high school basketball, breaking his tibia and fracturing and dislocating his knee cap.
 On return, he dislocated his knee cap again, requiring surgery.

 Nevertheless, he continued to play, and returned again in 2019.
 Comben's improved efforts under Vic Country coach Leigh Brown at U18 level earned him the nickname "Mr. Upside" from AFL recruiters.
 He showed talent and athleticism for a key position player, and an ability to play effectively as a ruck and a key forward.